 Good luck and have fun to all debaters.
 Please ask questions for clarity.

 Bobby Phillips Paradigm

 Put me on the email chain: firstname.lastname@example.org (yes I know).
 If the tourney doesn't allow it, I won't tell on you for having one.

 I debated at Kapaun Mt.
 Carmel (2018) in high school and am currently a sophomore debating at Wichita State.
 I've been a 2n my whole career if that matters.
 I primarily research and read policy stuff.
 My involvement with the arms sales topic is pretty limited, but I can probably figure things out.
-I won't know much about trends in the topic.
+I won't know much about debate trends in the topic.
 I can probably handle your top speed, but clarity and good arguments beats more arguments every time.

 - I try to hold myself to the same standard I expect out of judges when I am debating.
 I care a lot about debate and think it's an amazing activity.
 I cannot promise that I will always make the best decision possible, but I can promise that I will put as much effort as possible into that decision.
 Debates are hard and stressful and I don't think that asking a lot of questions constitutes "charging the mound."
 I get frustrated with decisions too and will do my best to help you work through that, but at some point you just end up burning a lot of your own energy on something you cannot change.
 I won't take a post round personally (usually).

 - I care about quality of evidence and who wrote your card can matter a lot to me.
 Cards that are qualified but don't make an argument are still bad cards.